codahale/veil-go/README.md

 ## Algorithms & Constructions

+### Hierarchical Key Derivation

+Each participant in Veil has a secret key, which is a 64-byte random string.
+To derive a private key from a secret key, the secret key is mapped to a ristretto255 scalar.
+A delta scalar is derived from an opaque label value and added to the secret scalar to form a private key.
+The process is repeated to derive a private key from another private key.
+To derive a public key from a public key, the delta scalar is first multiplied by the curve's base element, then added to the public key element.

+This is used iterative to provide hierarchical key derivation.
+Public keys are created using hierarchical IDs like `/friends/alice`, in which the private key `/` is used to derive the private key `friends`, which is in turn used to derive the private key `alice`.

 ### STROBE Protocols

 Full details and documentation for all the Veil protocols can be found in the